SeanRParker/pokedex/README.md

 - This repo was scaffolded using `create-react-app`.
 As such, this app requires a stable version of `node` to get up and running.
 - Clone this repo and run `npm install`.
 - To run the app, run `npm start`.
-- Please reach out to the Givebutter team if you have any issues with the initial setup or have any problems when running the initial app.

 ## Requirements